gotti/arch-setup/config/fisher/github.com/jethrokuan/fzf/README.md

 This package ships with a `fzf` widget for fancy tab completions.
 Please see [the wiki
 page](https://github.com/jethrokuan/fzf/wiki/FZF-Tab-Completions) for details.

+## Alternatives
+- [fzf-fish-integration](https://github.com/patrickf3139/fzf-fish-integration) is a newer fzf plugin with very similar features.
+It lacks Tmux support and fzf tab completion but includes functions for searching git log and browsing shell variables using fzf.
+Additionally, it is more likely to be maintained going forward.
+You can read more about the differences between it and this plugin in the readme of `fzf-fish-integration` [here](https://github.com/patrickf3139/fzf-fish-integration#prior-art).
+- The `fzf` utility ships with its [own out-of-the-box fish integration](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
+What sets this package apart is that it has a couple more integrations, most notably tab completion.
+They are not compatible so use one or the other.

 ###
 [tmux]: https://tmux.github.io/